 Naturally, I’m yet to find a flawless hosting company.
 What are the Rackspace disadvantages that I’ve decided are crucial enough to share them in this Rackspace review?

-As much as it can be profitable not to reveal all your cards before you learn the real needs of your customers, I think it would be better if they were at least a little bit more transparent.
+As much as it can be profitable not to reveal all your cards before you learn the real needs of your customers, I think it would be better if Rackspace was at least a little bit more transparent.

-I fully understand that some companies make a significant part of their revenue from upsells.
-But I completely don’t get why as professional company as Rackspace has to charge extra for simple backups.
-If you choose the basic cloud plan, you will need to add $10 per month for the peace of mind.
-Doesn’t make sense, considering their already steep prices.
+Companies make a significant part of their revenue from upsells.
+But I completely don’t get why such professional company as Rackspace has to charge extra for simple backups.

 - Exceptional Performance